solution-loisir/markdown-it-eleventy-img/README.md

   .use(markdownItEleventyImg);
 }
 ```
-Using markdown-it-eleventy-img without options will utilize eleventy-img [default options](https://www.11ty.dev/docs/plugins/image/#usage) which are:
+Using markdown-it-eleventy-img without options will run eleventy-img with [default options](https://www.11ty.dev/docs/plugins/image/#usage) which are:

 * `widths: [null]`
 * `formats: ["webp", "jpeg"]`